+Antisiphon Valves - Professional BoatBuilder Magazine

 Antisiphon Valves

 In simple terms, antisiphon valves allow air to enter while preventing water under pressure from exiting the plumbing run, thereby “breaking” the siphon.
 Every engine, generator, head, and bilge pump needs a properly installed antisiphon valve (also called a siphon break) if they are ever below the waterline under any vessel attitude.
-Also note that they are not interchangeable with raw-water check valves, which are prone to failure and should be avoided in most cases (read more here [http://www.proboat.com/2017/04/many-weaknesses-raw-water-check-valves/]).
+Also note that they are not interchangeable with raw-water check valves, which are prone to failure and should be avoided in most cases (read more in “The Many Weaknesses of Raw-Water Check Valves”).

 Antisiphon valves are typically installed: between the heat exchanger and the injection point on the exhaust elbow; between the raw-water flush pump and the toilet bowl (they are commonly and incorrectly installed on the pump inlet, where they will suck air); and anywhere along the discharge line for the bilge pump.